jeffrichley/seedling-template/docs/source/examples.md

 # 📚 Examples

-See Seedling in action with these real-world examples and configurations.
+> "The best way to learn is by doing."
+> — **Paul Halmos**

+Want to see **Seedling** sprout in different soils?
+Here are ready-to-run configurations and project structures so you can skip the guesswork and get building. 🌱

+---

-## Project Types
+## 🏗 Project Types

 ### Basic Python Package

-Perfect for simple libraries and utilities.
+Minimal and clean — ideal for simple libraries or utilities.

 ```bash
 copier copy https://github.com/jeffrichley/seedling.git my-package \